IGotYouBoo-Crew/igyb-front-end/readmeT3A2B.md

 ## - React
 ## - Node

 Yep, we did it guys!
 Our MERN app uses all those four building blocks and more 🙌🏽

+You can see it in action in both our [Frontend Repo](https://github.com/IGotYouBoo-Crew/igyb-front-end) and our [Backend Repo](https://github.com/IGotYouBoo-Crew/igyb-back-end).

 # R2: Write well designed code that: